ibm-cloud-docs/vmware-service/vmaas/tenant-viewing-vdc.md

    | Network connection | The type of network connection of either private only or both public and private. |
    | Fast provisioning | Use the toggle to either enable or disable fast provisioning for the VDC. |
    {: class="simple-tab-table"}
-   {: caption="Table 2.
-Virtual data center details - multitenant" caption-side="bottom"}
+   {: caption="Virtual data center details - multitenant" caption-side="bottom"}
    {: #table2}
    {: tab-title="Multitenant instances"}
    {: tab-group="vdc details"}